Service

 IF YOU HAVE “MATURE” SKIN?

 Welcome back into the world of waxing!
-However, you must wait at least 3-4 weeks after the last laser hair removal session because the skin can still be quite sensitive from the laser treatment.
+However, you must wait at least 3 – 4 weeks after your last laser hair removal session because the skin can still be quite sensitive from the laser treatment.
 Please note that waxing will lessen the effectiveness of laser hair removal because the laser needs to target the root of the hair, and waxing removes the hair from the root.

 DO NOT WAX IF